185SE14THST/ng-military-psych-training-readiness/README.md

 ## License

-Copyright (c) Microsoft Corporation.
+Copyright (c) JP.
 All rights reserved.

 Licensed under the [MIT](LICENSE.txt) License.

+## Contact for collaboration
 **Project Managers:** If you are a project manager or responsible for hiring contractors and want to collaborate on a similar project or recieve a remote demonstration contact the author of this sample.